Skip to main content

 Yuca Frita con Chicharrón

-Fried cassava served with crispy pork belly.
-A popular side dish or snack.
+Fried cassava served with crisp pork belly, eaten as a side or a snack.

 Sopa de Gallina India